chadbaldwin/chadbaldwin.github.io/index.md

 ---
 layout: home
-title: Welcome to my blog
+title: Home
 ---
+# Welcome to my blog

 Hello!
 This is my blog